publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schIII/m__us_usc_t7_s7958.md

         In paragraph (1), the term “transition period” means the period beginning on May 13, 2002, and ending on the earlier of—

-            (A) the date the Secretary appoints the members of the Peanut Standards Board pursuant to subsection (c) of this section; or
+            (A) the date the Secretary appoints the members of the Peanut Standards Board pursuant to subsection (c); or

             (B) 180 days after May 13, 2002.